0123 Fundamentals of English

 1213 Composition II

-This course is a continuation of 1113 Composition I. Emphasis is placed on the research theme and reading selected literature.
+This course is a continuation of ENGL 1113 Composition I. Emphasis is placed on research and rhetoric in writing more advanced expository essays.
 Pre: ENGL 1113.
+Students are not allowed to CLEP out of Composition II under any circumstances.

 2543 English Literature to 1800

-A survey of British literature and British literary movements between 449 and 1800, with emphasis on the Middle Ages and the Elizabethan periods.
+A survey of British literature and British literary movements between 449 and 1800, with emphasis on the Middle Ages and the Elizabethan period.
+Pre: ENGL 1113 and 1213.

 2653 English Literature Since 1800